Things to Do in Portland with Kids

 2. The Children’s Museum Portland

 If you are looking for things to do with babies in Portland, or with toddlers – the Portland Children’s Museum can be a great option.
 Best described as “the museum that doesn’t act like a museum”, I loved that at this attraction kids are strongly encouraged to touch and explore their way through the many exhibits including a Zany Maze, Pet Hospital, Clay Studio and a Treehouse Adventure.
 For me, this place was a perfect and age-appropriate fit when we visited Portland with 1 year old and a 4 year old.
 It also happens to be located right beside the Portland Zoo which makes for a great day.

 For more information and exhibits: see the Portland Children’s Museum website.

-Although perusing the market may seem far too much like shopping for the little ones, the location on Waterfront Park allows plenty of room for them to run around, check out the bridges and boats on the water, dance to some live music and enjoy a yummy snack.
+If you are in town over the weekend and are looking for things for kids in Portland, the Saturday Market can be good fun.
+Although perusing the market may seem far too much like shopping for little ones, the location on Waterfront Park allows plenty of room for them to run around, check out the bridges and boats on the water, dance to some live music and enjoy a yummy snack.

 Important to note: The market runs from Mar. – Dec. on both Saturdays and ironically, Sundays.

 For more information: see the Portland Saturday Market website.

 4. Mill Ends Park – The World’s Smallest Park